feelthedimez/grocery_assessment/README.md

 ### Generate a clean report

 Now, we're on the last step.
-We need to install allure.
+We need to install `allure`.

 Linux/MacOS:

 1. Go to Github: (https://github.com/allure-framework/allure2/releases)
-2. Download the .tgz file
+2. Download the `.tgz` file
 3. Then run the following commands:

     ```bash